 - DWF files embedded in Microsoft Word or PowerPoint 2003 files, when inactive, may be represented by a large generic DWF icon, rather than a thumbnail image of the DWF file content.

 - When saving a Microsoft Word 2003 or 2007 file after modifying an embedded DWF file, Design Review prompts you to save the changes to the DWF file.
 When saving the Word file again, after subsequent modification to the embedded DWF file, you will not be prompted by Design Review to save the DWF file.

-- When Design Review is embedded in multiple tabs in one instance of Microsoft Internet Explorer 7, the ribbon UI will only be displayed in the first embedded instance.
+- When Design Review is embedded in multiple tabs in one instance of Microsoft Internet Explorer 7 or later, the ribbon UI will only be displayed in the first embedded instance.
 Solution: In the tabs that do not display the ribbon, access controls by right-clicking the canvas or drawing.

 - When viewing DWF files embedded in Microsoft Office 2007 programs, a Customer Error Report (CER) dialog may not be displayed if the embedded viewer closes unexpectedly.